Only1caesarr/Caesarr/README.md

-- 👋 Hi, I’m @Caesarr
+- 👋 Hi, I’m @unique martins
 - 👀 I’m interested in web development and machine learning
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python/Js/Sql/html&css
 - 💞️ I’m looking to collaborate on web dev with django
-- 📫 How to reach me @proton.me
+- 📫 How to reach me @uniquemartins01@gmail.com

 <!---
 Ceasarr/Ceasarr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.